jenskutilek/FiraSystemFontReplacement/README.md

 Download and unzip the font files from <http://www.kutilek.de/download/fira-system-fonts.zip>.

 Copy the font file FiraSystem.ttc into the `/Library/Fonts` folder on your system disk.
+To locate this folder, use:

+1. Open the Finder.
+2. From the Menu `Go`, select `Go to Folder ...`.
+3. In the dialogue window, enter `/Library/Fonts` and click `Go`.

+A new Finder window will open to the `/Library/Fonts` folder.

+#### Troubleshooting

-You may have to log out and in again in order to see the change take effect, or better, turn your computer off and then on again.
+- You may have to log out and in again in order to see the change take effect, or better, turn your computer off and then on again.
+- If you are seeing incorrect characters in modal (pop-up) windows, ensure you have placed the font file into `/Library/Fonts` and not `~/Library/Fonts`.

 ### How to uninstall: